Black Elk: Final years: Conversion to Catholicism

 For at least a decade, beginning in 1934, Black Elk returned to work related to his performances earlier in life with Buffalo Bill.
 He organized an Indian show to be held at the Sitting Bull Crystal Cavern Dance Pavilion in the sacred Black Hills.
 Neihardt writes that, unlike the Wild West shows, used to glorify Native American warfare, Black Elk created a show to teach tourists about Lakota culture and traditional sacred rituals, including the Sun Dance.

 Black Elk's first wife Katie converted to Roman Catholicism, and they had their three children baptized as Catholics.
-After Katie's death, in 1904 Black Elk, then in his 40s, converted to Catholicism.
-He also became a catechist, teaching others about Christianity.
-He married again and had more children with his second wife; they were also baptized and reared as Catholic.
-He said his children "had to live in this world."
-His first wife Katie died in 1903.
-Black Elk became a Catholic in 1904, when he was in his 40s.
-He was christened with the name of Nicholas and later served as a catechist in the church.
+After Katie's death in 1903, in 1904 Black Elk, then in his 40s, converted to Catholicism.
+He was christened with the name of Nicholas and later served as a catechist in the church, teaching others about Christianity.
 After this, other medicine men, including his nephew Fools Crow, referred to him both as Black Elk and Nicholas Black Elk.
 The widower Black Elk married again in 1905 to Anna Brings White, a widow with two daughters.
 Together they had three more children, whom they also had baptized as Catholic.
+He said his children "had to live in this world."
 The couple were together until her death in 1941.
 His son, Benjamin Black Elk (1899–1973), became known as the "Fifth Face of Mount Rushmore", posing in the 1950s and 1960s for tourists at the memorial.